John Mitchel: Pro-slavery Confederate

 Provoked by the nativist hostility they encountered in the United States, Mitchel was to further distance his countrymen from the African American by elevating them within the white race.
 In 1858 he told an audience in New York that "nearly all the great men which Europe has produced have been Celts".

-In correspondence with his friend, the Roman Catholic priest John Kenyon, Mitchel revealed his wish to make the people of the U.S. "proud and fond of [slavery] as a national institution, and [to] advocate its extension by re-opening the trade in Negroes".
+In correspondence with his friend, the Roman Catholic priest John Kenyon, Mitchel revealed his wish to make the people of the US "proud and fond of [slavery] as a national institution, and [to] advocate its extension by re-opening the trade in Negroes".
 Slavery he promoted for "its own sake".
 It was "good in itself" for "to enslave [Africans] is impossible or to set them free either.
 They are born and bred slaves".
 The Catholic Church might condemn the "enslavement of men", but this censure could not apply to "negro slaves".

 The value and virtue of slavery, "both for negroes and white men", Mitchel maintained from 1857 in the pages of the Southern Citizen, a paper he moved in 1859 from Knoxville, Tennessee to Washington D.C.
 The paper circulated widely through Hibernian societies of the south.
 Among these it was commonplace to propose that the American slave had nothing to envy in the freedom of the Irish tenant-at-will, the cottier family in Ireland that the landlord might set out in the roadside ditch.
+In 1854, in a widely reported address to the graduating class of University of Virginia, he had linked Britain's abolitionism to her laissez-faire indifference to the Irish famine.
+He had also credited slavery with the contrast between southern gentility and Yankee brusqueness.

 Mitchel's wife, Jenny, had her reservations.
 Nothing, she said, would induce her "to become the mistress of a slave household".
 Her objection to slavery was "the injury it does to the white masters".
 There is no record or suggestion of Mitchel, himself, holding any person in bondage.
 When he briefly farmed in eastern Tennessee it was from a log cabin and, reportedly, with a "colored man" employed only "if he could not get a white man to work".